-Log Length Wood Reload Weight Wood Load Smokeless briquetted fuel Reload Weight (Smokeless briquetted fuel) Loxton 5 DC 35cm 1hr 1.2kg 2hr 1.5kg
+Log Length Wood Reload Weight Wood Load smokeless briquetted fuel Reload Weight smokeless briquetted fuel (anth) Woodland 35cm 1hr 1.2kg 2hr 1.5kg

-THE MINIMUM DISTANCE TO COMBUSTIBLE MATERIAL
+THE MINIMUM DISTANCE TO COMBUSTIBLE MATERIALS

 Combustible materials should not be located where the heat dissipating through the walls of fireplaces or flues could ignite it.
-Therefore when installing the stove in the presence of combustible materials, due account must be taken of the guidance on the separation of combustible material given in Building Regulations Approved Document J and also in these stove instructions.
+Therefore when installing the stove in the presence of combustible of materials due account must be taken of the guidance on the separation of combustible material given in Building Regulations Approved Document J and also in these stove instructions.
+We recommend the use of calcium silicate board with a protection value of A1 in a fireplace recess or behind a stove fitted in a corner.
 The minimum distances to flammable materials are specified on the EN 13240 plate on the back of the stove.

-When installing the stove at least 75 mm from a combustible wall behind the stove, you must use the additional, top flue rear convection panel supplied with this stove.
+When installing the stove 100mm from a combustible wall behind the stove you must use the additional rear convection panel supplied with this stove.
 This slots over the rear convection panel providing additional radiant protection from the flue collar.
-A twin wall insulated flue should be fitted flush to the flue collar for this type of installation.
+A twin wall insulated flue should be fitted flush to flue collar for this type of installation.